Individual action on climate change: Public transport

-Reliable public transportation is one of the most viable alternatives to driving personal vehicles.
+Reliable public transportation can be one of the most viable alternatives to driving personal vehicles.
 While there are efficiency problems associated with public transportation (waiting times, missed transfers, unreliable schedules, energy consumption), they can be improved as funding and public interest increases and technology advances.
-A case study from Auckland, New Zealand found that the global warming potential (GWP) of a bus system decreased by 5.6% when a system used increased efficiency methods compared to a system with no controls implemented.
+In the EU, only 13% of the total population do not plan on owning a vehicle at all.